-The best feedback an IT support company can receive, is that of great customer service.
-We find that our clients want to talk to a human IT department, technicians that can help in a way you understand.
-Not only does customer service mean a fast and efficient level of support but also means being proactive and attentive to make sure issues are never repeated.
+The best feedback an IT support company can receive is that of great customer service.
+We find that our clients want to talk to a human IT department, with technicians that can help in a way you understand.
+Not only does customer service mean a fast and efficient level of support but it also means being proactive and attentive to make sure issues are never repeated.
 A firm of solicitors approached us after they had been complaining of problems that kept arising and were having to wait far too long to get another ‘temporary fix’.
 They wanted problems solving efficiently and permanently.

 Solicitors are often there to help clients through some of the toughest decisions in their lives.
 This can be very stressful for the client and the solicitor.
 When an IT issue does arise, they want to speak to a calming, reassuring technician who can help them through the problem.

 These solicitors had lost faith in the ability of their IT provider after having re occurring issues with backups and users complaining of slow computers.
 A lot of these users had computers that were out of warranty with manufacturers and could no longer support the latest generations of software or even internet browsers such as Google Chrome.
 The servers were also going out of support and their email server would be end of life within 6 months.

 In addition to the aging IT infrastructure the provider had not been proactive in their IT strategy and hadn’t warned the company about new regulations and standards that needed to be adhered too.
 This meant that not only did users experience incredibly slow computers, but they had also become vulnerable to the latest cyber threats.
 With GDPR looming the company wanted to make sure they were as secure as possible when it came to protecting their sensitive client data.